Asrorbek-Orzikulov/Decision_Trees/README.md

 We benchmark our model against the scikit-learn implementation (graphic below) and we get nearly the same results for splitting.
 ![Graphic](https://github.com/Asrorbek-Orzikulov/Decision_Trees/blob/master/data/Diagram.jpeg)

 Please see our .ipynb file for more detailed explanation.
+We use the data found in bencmark [diabetes dataset](https://www.kaggle.com/uciml/pima-indians-diabetes-database).